-- Schools will notify parents/guardians when a student has accumulated five unexcused absences. - Schools will also notify parents/guardians of students 14 years of age and older when the student has accumulated seven unexcused absences during the school year. - Possible consequences may also include disposition for unruly children in accordance with O.C.G.A. § 15-11-67.
+- Schools will notify parents/guardians when a student has accumulated five unexcused absences. - Possible consequences may also include disposition for unruly children in accordance with O.C.G.A. § 15-11-67.

 Enrollment, Registration and Transfers

 Students in all grade levels who are new to Atlanta Public Schools should enroll as soon as possible.
 Students enrolling for pre-kindergarten must be four years old on or before September 1.
 Except as allowed by law and APS Regulation JBC-(R)(1), kindergarten students must be five years old on or before September 1 and first-grade students must be six on or before September 1.